 Treatment for lumbar spondylosis varies depending on the severity of symptoms, the presence of complications, a person's age and medical history, and other factors.
 Many people do not need treatment at all.
 Lumbar spondylosis cannot be cured, but treatment can help to reduce symptoms.
 Treatment can include a combination of rest, medication, exercise, physical therapy, and surgery.
 For more information on treatment, refer to treatment of lumbar spondylosis. ...more »

 There is no cure for the degenerative changes in the spine due to lumbar spondylosis.
 However, the vast majority of people with lumbar spondylosis do not have symptoms or complications and do not need treatment.
 When symptoms are present, early diagnosis and treatment will help to minimize discomfort and risks of complications.
-The most successful treatment plans usually use ...more treatments »
+The most successful ...more treatments »

 A diagnosis of lumbar spondylosis may be delayed or missed because there are usually no symptoms in most people.
 In addition, symptoms of lumbar spondylosis can mimic symptoms of a variety of other diseases and conditions, such as rheumatoid arthritis, minor back trauma, excessive exercise, and back strain. ...more misdiagnosis »